younesshakky/drawx/HTML5_canvas--guide.md

 ### too Small ?

-Your canvas actually looks small than your ambitions! let's bump up the size a bit.
+Your canvas actually looks smaller than your ambitions! let's bump up the size a bit.

 ```js
 canvas.width = 500